mod-audio/cc-arduino-lib/README.md

 See [here](https://www.arduino.cc/en/guide/libraries#toc3) how to install the dependencies libraries using the Library Manager.

+For both the timer library's, its importent to install them via the Arduino IDE to get the compatible version.

 #### This library

 Go to [releases](https://github.com/moddevices/cc-arduino-lib/releases) and download